amy-upthagrove/amy-upthagrove/README.md

 ## I'm an experienced AV engineer shifting into a web development career path

 - 🔭 I just started a Software Development Apprenticeship Program
+- 🌱 I'm currently learning C# and ASP.NET at my job
-- 🌱 I’m currently learning HTML, CSS, JavaScript, & React
+- 🌻 I’m currently mastering HTML, CSS, JavaScript, & React
 - ✨ I'm currently working on a #100DaysOfCode project to reinforce what I'm learning in my apprenticeship
 - 👯 I’m looking to connect with other tech professionals new to coding
-- 🥅 2022 Goals: Master the basics of JS & React so I can start tackling higher level OOP languages like Python & C++
+- 🥅 2022 Goals: Master the basics of JS & React so I can start tackling higher level OOP languag
 - ⚡ Fun fact: I'm obsessed with music, particularly punk & jazz

 ### Connect with me: